Affiliated Faculty

 Risa Toha, Ph.D.

-Risa Toha is an Assistant Professor of Political Science at Wake Forest University.
+Risa Toha is an Associate Professor of Political Science at Wake Forest University.

 Her research examines questions related to ethnic politics, political violence, and the political economy of development, with a regional focus on Southeast Asia.
 Her book, Rioting for Representation: Local Ethnic Mobilization in Democratizing Countries, examines the micro-dynamics of ethnic riots in Indonesia during its transition to democracy and argues that local political actors resort to violence to protest against exclusion in local politics.
 This book was published by Cambridge University Press.
 Her other works have been published in peer-reviewed journals such as the British Journal of Political Science, Terrorism and Political Violence, and Electoral Studies, among others.